What not to recycle

 - aerosol cans

-- garden waste can be collected by the Council for an annual subscription.
-This is called the Garden Waste service.
-Please call Streetline on 0207 361 3001 for more information.
+- Garden waste can be collected through our garden waste service.
+Call Streetline on 0207 361 3001 for more information.

-- lightbulbs and batteries - these can be recycled in special containers throughout the borough.
-Please see lightbulb recycling and battery recycling for more information.
+- Lightbulbs and batteries can be recycled in special containers throughout the borough.
+Read our A-Z of recycling.